dknight/xz-notify/README.md

 <link rel="stylesheet" href="bootstrap.css">
 ```

 At the moment, there are some built-in themes.
+More themes will be added in future.

 * default
 * bootstrap
 * simple
+* bar

 ## Contribution